Advice and links about maintaining pipe organs and replacing them

 - The British Institute of Organ Studies have produced a Guide to grants for funding work on historic pipe organs.

-Detailed advice is available about whether or not any particular works will require a faculty - please see Section C (covering musical instruments) of the guidance on Minor Works.
+Do you need a faculty?
+Detailed advice is available about whether or not any particular works will require a faculty.

 The DAC appreciates that PCCs (and even many parish organists) have a limited understanding of the technical issues.
 The Diocesan Advisers on pipe organs and electronic organs are therefore available to provide advice on particular schemes - please contact the DAC Secretary in the first instance.
 Further information is available in Towards the Conservation of Historic Organs and Historic Organ Conservation both published by Church House Publishing for the Church Buildings Council (CBC) and available from the Church House Bookshop.